frzi/SwiftPromise/README.md

 [![Swift Version](https://img.shields.io/badge/swift-3.0-orange.svg)](https://swift.org)

-A small and easy-to-use Promise class for Swift 3.
-Heavily inspired by [Promises/A+](https://promisesaplus.com/), familiar to all JavaScript developers by now.
+A small, quick 'n dirty, easy-to-use Promise class for Swift.
+Heavily inspired by [Promises/A+](https://promisesaplus.com/), familiar to JavaScripters alike.

 ## Install
 Just copy the Promise.swift file to your (Xcode) project.
 I'm not going to create a Swift Package for one single Swift file. :)